betterscientificsoftware/bssw.io/CuratedContent/FinalizingAJuliaPackage.md

 # Finalizing Your Julia Package

 Do you work with the Julia language?
-If yes, this article on how to finalize Julia package will be of interest to you!
+If so, this article on how to finalize Julia package will be of interest.

 Resource information | Details
 :--- | :---